Q.1053: What is the future of Paper Industry in USA

 One can argue for and against this but that is the public perception.
 No one wants a paper mill in its backyard anymore.

 Paper industry like all other industries has come a long way in reducing pollution.
-It uses more and more of saw mill waste/scrap small tree branches which, will not be used for anything other than fuel.
-In fact it is moving towards being a byproduct or waste reduction industry for timber industry.
+It uses more and more of saw mill waste/scrap and small tree branches which will not be used for anything other than fuel.
+In fact it is moving towards being a by-product or waste reduction industry for timber industry.
 Almost 50% of the paper is now recycled.
 So what is the problem?
 That is 100 billion dollar (size of paper industry) question.

 Whatever the public/environmentalist perception, people need paper and it has to be produced some where.
 What and how much will be produced in US and how much will be exported will now depend on market dynamics.

-In my opinion, America will continue to produce and consume almost 100 Million Ton of paper/paperboard it consumes now, in the near future also.
+In my opinion, America will continue to produce and consume 70- 80 Million Ton of paper/paperboard it consumes now, in the near future also.
 What will change is the product mix.
 Paper industry will be more lean and mean.
 Some winners and losers are,

 Corrugating media and liner almost constitute 50% of the paper/paperboard used in US.
 The use of corrugated board if not increasing is not decreasing either.
 Use at the first point of packaging may be shifting as more and more smaller items are manufactured outside US, but internet marketing is more than compensating it as more items in smaller packages are delivered to the customer directly.